ACTS Academy of Higher Education

-ACTS Academy of Higher Education is an educational institution in Bangalore, India, which provides education through regular and distance-education mode.
+ACTS Academy of Higher Education (AAHE) is an educational institution in Bangalore, India, which provides theological education through regular and distance-education mode.
 ACTS is an acronym for Arts, Crafts, Trade, and Studies.
 The Academy was founded by Ken Gnanakan, a well known Christian theologian from India who served as General Secretary of Asia Theological Association for several years.
-ACTS has also founded the William Carey University in Shillong, Meghalaya.
+ACTS also founded the William Carey University in Shillong, Meghalaya.

+ACTS Institute

+Chancellor Ken Gnanakan giving the keynote address at the AAHE convocation in 2007.